Serve velvety sautéed mushrooms over pasta, with steak or chicken, or as wonderful topping for crostini.

 - Make ahead tip: Wash and slice the mushrooms, refrigerating them until you’re ready to prepare this recipe.

-- Storage Tips: Refrigerate mushrooms for up to a week in a tightly covered container.
+- Storage Tips: Refrigerate mushrooms for up to a week in a tightly covered container or in the freezer for up to 3 months.

 - Reheating Suggestions: For best results, put the mushrooms back into a skillet and reheat them over low heat until they’re warmed through.
 Alternatively, reheat them in the microwave for 30-45 seconds or until warm.